glin/reactable/README.md

   columns = NULL,             # Named list of column definitions.
 See column definitions below columnGroups = NULL,        # List of column group definitions.
 See column groups below rownames = NULL,            # Show row names?
+Defaults to TRUE if the data has row names
+                              # To customize or group the row names column, use ".rownames" as the column name
-Defaults to TRUE if the data has row names groupBy = NULL,             # Names of columns to group by sortable = TRUE,            # Enable sorting? resizable = FALSE,          # Enable column resizing?
+  groupBy = NULL,             # Names of columns to group by sortable = TRUE,            # Enable sorting? resizable = FALSE,          # Enable column resizing?